Skip to main content

 Rejection or expiry cancels

-If any co-proposer calls rejectCollaboration(proposalId), the proposal is cancelled.
-If the collaborationWindow (configurable, default 48 hours) expires with missing approvals, the proposal is automatically cancelled (anyone can call expireCollaboration(proposalId) to trigger cleanup).
+If any co-proposer calls rejectCollaboration(proposalId), the proposal is cancelled immediately.
+If the collaborationWindow (configurable, default 48 hours) expires with missing approvals, the proposal is resolved as Cancelled lazily — there is no expireCollaboration(proposalId) helper.
+Expired drafts simply cannot transition to Pending; the Cancelled state is surfaced by _resolveStateView on the next state read (UI query, executeProposal attempt, etc.).
+No cleanup transaction is required.

 Why on-chain consent (not off-chain signatures)?